Rowing0914/my_personal_notes/research skill.md

       - top-down: start with the problem, narrow it down to the solution space
       - bottom-up: start from specific insights, and go upwards to solve bigger family, more universal problems
     - Constant thinking and reading to refine the process
+    - Impactful problem??
+      - Hot topic, not low-hanging fruit (ie., high significance)
+      - Impactful applications
+      - Impactful and reachable storyline

 - Experiments
+  - Selection of env/task/dataset
+	- Think about if the existing env offers such challenge correctly and or too artificial
   - Init exp: POC of the hypothesis/insight
     - Debug: (i) code-level debug to identify bugs, (ii) idea or assumption-level debug to identify the flaw in your claim
     - [Good reference](https://ofirnachum.github.io/posts/baselines-and-oracles/)
     - Make sure that agents/models are fully tuned!!
 Also, try extreme hyperparams, eg., lr=0.1 or gamma=0.0 etc to robustify the results!
   - Full-scale experiments across different datasets/envs
+	  - Clarify lear exp storyline to analyse the contribution of our proposition
+		  - See if what to propose and the contribution / challenges to do it are clear
+	- Try all the possible degree of complexity on the task to see when the prior works fail at the early stage of project
+	- Play with all hyper-params with 2/3 levels to find the sensitive param
   - Compile the qualitative/quantitative results
     - Make sure to tune the baselines fully!!
     - Hyper-param search of your method to realise the optimal performance